 See full summary »

 Marta used to be a recognized and successful psychic, but after a dramatic experience, she loses faith in her gift and develops agoraphobia.
-She couldn't see the devilish side of her rapper, Mario, and now, Marta is afraid that Mario will stalk her again.
-As soon as she released from the asylum, she moves to Monica's uncle apartment.
-There, she feels safe.
-But soon, she has trouble with her crazy neighbors.
+She couldn't see the devilish side of her rapist, Mario, and now, Marta is afraid that Mario will stalk her again.
+As soon as she is released from the asylum, she moves to Monica's uncle's apartment.
+There, she feels safe, but soon, has trouble with her crazy neighbors.
 And if this wasn't enough, a spectrum starts to haunt her, making her life impossible.
 Marta will have to fight against all these difficulties and manage to get her gift back before Mario finds her.
-Written by

 A woman named Marta is a in a mental institution.
 In flashbacks we learn what happened.
 She's tarot card reader and met a guy she found attractive and convinced him to let her read his cards.
 He agrees.
 Next thing you know, as she walk to her car in the garage, she's raped by this guy.